The Grey Loerie bird (Corythaixoides concolor) is a South African bird which ranges from the tropical west and Central Africa.

 The population count of these remarkable birds is not known, however, they are frequently observed in pairs or in small groups of 3 – 20 individuals.

 Use the information below to find out more about the Grey Lourie bird’s characteristics, habitat, diet, behaviour and reproduction.

 Grey Loerie bird Characteristics

 The Grey Lourie bird measures 19 – 20 inches (47.5 – 50 centimetres) from its beak to the tip of its tail and weighs around 270 grams.
-The Grey Lourie is uniform grey in colour with a strikingly pink gape.
+The Grey Lourie is uniform grey in color with a strikingly pink gape.
 It has a long tail which measures around the same length as its body.
 On top of its head are tall crest feathers which are raised and lowered when the bird is alarmed.

 Grey Loerie Habitat

-The Grey Lourie’s preferred habitats are bushveld, savannas, broad leaf forests, open acacia woodlands, often close to water and it is also known to populate farms, parks and suburban gardens.
+The Grey Lourie’s preferred habitats are bushveld, savannas, broadleaf forests, open acacia woodlands, often close to water and it is also known to populate farms, parks and suburban gardens.

 The Grey Lourie perches in the top of trees where it gives out its well known ‘call’ when disturbed.
 Nests are flimsy and are made from dry twigs, they are unlined and mainly built in the canopy of thorn trees.
 Grey Louries are generally quiet when in their nesting area.